A former Commando sniper, who held up a bank, claiming he had a gun, has been shown mercy after a judge heard of his troubled background.

 Gage, 37, pleaded guilty to robbing the Co-op bank of £4,000, burglary of his girlfriend’s home and handling stolen goods.

-Gage, a guitarist, met his girlfriend, Julie Peel, an estate agent manger, while playing with Billy Bragg at Glastonbury and despite his criminal behaviour the court heard she is standing by him.
+Gage, a guitarist, met his girlfriend while playing with Billy Bragg at Glastonbury and despite his criminal behaviour the court heard she is standing by him.

-William Beardmore, prosecuting, said that on October 22 last year Miss Peel returned to her home in Up Holland and found that an intruder had stolen her television and dvd player.
+William Beardmore, prosecuting, said that on October 22 last year Gage's girlfriend returned to her home in Up Holland and found that an intruder had stolen her television and dvd player.
 Their relationship had been going through a difficult phase at that time.

 The following month police went to her home and discovered a pair of trainers which had been stolen in another burglary and Gage later admitted handling those items.